Ludwell Valley Park

 The park is a working farm on the edge of the busy city of Exeter.
 Many of the fields provide free access to people wishing to enjoy this tranquil setting.

-Next to the farmland is Wonford Playing Fields where there is space to kick a ball around, jog with the dog, or take a leisurely stroll beside the Northbrook.
+Next to the farmland is Wonford Playing Fields where there is space to kick a ball around, jog or take a leisurely stroll beside the Northbrook.
 The valley is a real wildlife haven.
 Harvest mice nest in the fields, whitethroats and blackcaps skulk in the hedgerows and orange-tip and painted lady butterflies feed on the wildflowers.

 Access is from Ludwell Lane, Topsham Road, Parkland Drive and Pynes Hill.
 There is a range of circular walks.